Convert South African Rand to Japanese Yen

 90-day ZAR/JPY context

-Over the past 90 days, ZAR/JPY has traded between 9.2791 and 9.8824.
-The current rate of 9.5841 sits roughly 51% through that range — in the middle of the recent range.
-Versus the rate 90 days ago, South African Rand has weakened by 0.60% against Japanese Yen.
+Over the past 90 days, ZAR/JPY has traded between 9.3246 and 9.9393.
+The current rate of 9.9393 sits roughly 100% through that range — near the upper end, meaning Japanese Yen has been weaker than typical against South African Rand recently.
+Versus the rate 90 days ago, South African Rand has strengthened by 5.94% against Japanese Yen.

 ZAR/JPY Price History